 Explore ancient history with a self-guided driving tour through Mesa Verde, Colorado.
 This area is renowned for its world-famous cliff dwellings, constructed nearly 1,000 years ago, offering an abundance of stunning sights.
 Discover the story of the Ancestral Puebloan people and their remarkable architecture as you marvel at these expansive dwellings…

 Explore ancient history with a self-guided driving tour through Mesa Verde, Colorado.
 This area is renowned for its world-famous cliff dwellings, constructed nearly 1,000 years ago, offering an abundance of stunning sights.
-Discover the story of the Ancestral Puebloan people and their remarkable architecture as you marvel at these expansive dwellings nestled into cliff faces.
+Discover the story of the Ancestral Puebloan people and their remarkable architecture as you marvel at these expansive dwellings built into the cliffs.
 Enjoy panoramic views, embark on memorable hikes through the high desert, and much more!

 Please note, this is not an entrance ticket to attractions along the route.
 Verify opening hours before your visit.